Pink Oyster Grow Block

 2 pages of detailed printed instructions are included with your grow block to guide you through every step of the process.
 You can read part of the instructions below which explains the basics and where to fruit your block.

 Our Pink Oyster mushroom grow blocks are perfect for beginners.
 They grow best in temperatures between 16-32°C but will still grow in cooler temperatures, at a much slower rate.
 They can also fruit in temperatures roughly 5°C warmer than the maximum temporarily.
-Pink Oyster cannot survive temperatures below 10°C for very long and so must not be stored in the fridge.
-They are fine at room temperature for a few days.
+You will get the best quality mushrooms below around 21°C.

 ❖ While it is possible to fruit them outside in certain conditions such as a greenhouse, you will usually run into problems with fruit flies etc.